Liberty State Park: History

 Much of the park is situated on landfilled tidal flats.
 In the latter half of 19th century, a small island named Black Tom was joined via landfill with the mainland.
 It became a major shipping, manufacturing, and transportation hub within Port of New York and New Jersey, leading to the construction of Communipaw Terminal.
-It was from this ferry/train station that many immigrants arriving at Ellis Island spread out across the US.
+It was from this ferry/train station that an estimated 10.5 million immigrants, roughly two-thirds that were processed at Ellis Island, entered Jersey City to spread out across the United States.
 In 1916, on what is now the southeastern corner of the park, the Black Tom explosion killed as many as seven people, caused $20 million in property damage, and was felt throughout the Tri-State Region.